mvh70/teamshots/docs/RLS_IMPLEMENTATION.md

     WHERE user_id = current_setting('app.current_user_id')::uuid
   ));

--- Company members can access company generations CREATE POLICY "Company generations access" ON "Generation" FOR SELECT USING (
+-- Team members can access team generations
+CREATE POLICY "Team generations access" ON "Generation" FOR SELECT USING (
-    generation_type = 'company' AND
+    generation_type = 'team' AND
     person_id IN (
       SELECT id FROM "Person"
-      WHERE company_id = (
+      WHERE team_id = (
-        SELECT company_id FROM "Person"
+        SELECT team_id FROM "Person"
         WHERE user_id = current_setting('app.current_user_id')::uuid
       )
     )